BANDON BEACH MOTEL

 Ocean views from all rooms

 Three Premium rooms with ocean views in two directions and an electric fireplace

 Three standard rooms with an electric fireplace

-Balconies or patios in some rooms
+Balconies or patios on all south facing rooms

 Three full kitchen units

 Rooms with one queen, two queens, one queen and one twin, one queen and two twins, or one king

 Fridges and microwaves and coffee makers, coffee supplied, and hair dryers in all rooms

 Wireless internet and Cable TV – flat screen TVs in all rooms

 Bandon Beach Motel is full nearly all summer long, so be sure to reserve your favorite room!